 Dear Graduate,

-By now you should have obtained a degree.
-While this shows you have no particular useful skills, except for a few notable professions, it will make you employable in the corporate world.
-You now have a choice to make.
-You can join the majority, have a career, and work for the next 30 years while dreaming of retiring to Florida someday unless prematurely stopped by a heart attack, or you could retire in 5 years.
+You have now obtained a degree.
+While this doesn’t show you to have any particularly useful skills, save for a few notable professions, it will make you employable in the corporate world.
+You now have a choice to make: You can join the majority, have a career, and work for the next 30 years while dreaming of retiring to Florida someday, unless prematurely stopped by a heart attack, or you could retire in five years.

-For the former cookie-cutter lifestyle, allocate 15% of your income to a so-called retirement account (401k, IRA, etc.) and invest it in a index fund (I suggest 50% world and 50% US), buy a house in the suburbs, so you can start itemizing your deductions.
+For the former, the cookie-cutter lifestyle, allocate 15% of your income to a so-called retirement account (401k, IRA, etc.) and invest it in an index fund (I suggest 50% world and 50% US), and buy a house in the suburbs so you can start itemizing your deductions.
 Get a mortgage you can understand (e.g. 6% fixed for 360 months).
 Pay attention to the resale value.
-Also buy a car that will survive the commute.
-Equip the house with furniture, entertainment electronics, and a BBQ.
+Also, buy a car that will survive the commute.
+Equip the house with furniture, entertainment electronics, and a barbecue.
 Don’t make any modifications to the house.
-While it may be cool to have a firemen’s pole from the attic, it’ll not help the resale value.
-If you get married, don’t get divorced (or at least get a prenup).
-Also hire an accountant, a lawyer, a gardener, a plumber, a baby sitter, a personal trainer, etc. for the things you don’t have time or skills to do yourself and you’ll be set.
+While it may be cool to have a fireman’s pole from the attic, this will not help the resale value.
+If you get married, don’t get divorced, or at least get a prenup.
+Hire an accountant, a lawyer, a gardener, a plumber, a babysitter, a personal trainer, etc. for the things you don’t have time or skills to do yourself, and you’ll be set.

-For the latter, you got some learning to do.
-It is very likely that you do not know how to cook (especially if you went to a fancier school where dinner was served), which foods are good and which are bad, how to mend socks and patch clothes, how to fill out a tax return, how to evaluate a business and how to invest, how to fix a blocked sinks, how to raise kids, how to clean a house, how to stay in shape, how to wash clothes (while making them last), how to change the car’s oil or ride 10 miles on a bike, or how to grow your own food.
+For the latter option, you’ve got some learning to do.
+It is very likely that you do not know how to cook (especially if you went to a fancier school where dinner was served), which foods are good and which are bad, how to mend socks and patch clothes, how to fill out a tax return, how to evaluate businesses and invest in them, how to fix a clogged sink, how to raise kids, how to clean a house, how to stay in shape, how to wash clothes (while making them last), how to change a car’s oil, how to ride 10 miles on a bike, or how to grow your own food.
 So regardless of how tempting it is, learn this instead of crashing in front of the TV all the time.
 Get a job, but don’t get the house in the suburbs.
 Furthermore, find somewhere to live within walking or cycling distance of your job and the nearest supermarket.
-Get your furniture used and get a roommate.
-Or two.
+Get your furniture used and get a roommate or two.
 Cook your own meals.
 Buy a very small but classic wardrobe.
-Get quality, not quantity — this may require some research as most things today are not built to last.
+Buy quality, not quantity—this may require some research, as most things today are not built to last.
 Stay healthy, watch what you eat and take care of your teeth.
-Avoid the car or get an old beater if you absolutely have to.
+Avoid owning a car, or get an old beater if you absolutely have to.
 Never pay interest on your credit cards.
-Save 75% of your income while learning the difference between gross profit margin and net profit margin and start investing slowly for income.
+Save 75% of your income while learning the difference between gross profit margin and net profit margin, then start investing slowly for income.

 Good luck!